amishasdf12/gsocStrace/README.md

 +++ exited with 0 +++

-strace -olog2 -T -J ./test
+strace -olog2 -T -j ./test

 in file log2